Infotopia

 Throughout history, societies have gradually recognised that certain capabilities are foundational to responsible participation in collective life.
 Access to law, access to education, and basic economic security all emerged as institutional responses to this recognition.

-Artificial intelligence may raise a comparable question.
+Artificial intelligence may raise a comparable question and requirement.

 If intelligence increasingly functions as a form of infrastructural resource, then governance must address not only safety and efficiency but also the distribution of access to intelligence amplification itself.

-The underlying principle is simple.
+The underlying principle is simple:

-A system that preserves just conditions for evaluation is more likely to produce just evaluations.
+Justice depends on the fairness of the conditions under which judgement occurs, as a system that preserves just conditions for evaluation is more likely to produce just evaluations.

 The deepest question raised by artificial intelligence may therefore be surprisingly simple: